lingeringsocket/shlurd/docs/readme.md

 A professor may have proteges.
 If a professor is a student's mentor, then equivalently the student is the professor's protege.
-Aristotle is a professor.
-Alexander is a student.
+Aristotle is a professor and Alexander is a student.
 Aristotle is Alexander's mentor.
 ```